Shooting Range (film) explained

 Country:Russia (USA release in 2007)

-Shooting Range (Russian: Тир) is a 1979 Soviet animation film directed by Vladimir Tarasov.
+Shooting Range (ru|Тир) is a 1979 Soviet animation film directed by Vladimir Tarasov.
 The film is twenty-one minutes long and is set to jazz music.
 It is a satirical critique of capitalism and life in the United States.

 Plot

-In New York City, an unemployed young man (Based on Holden Caulfield) finds a job in a shooting gallery as a living target.
+In New York City, an unemployed young man (based on Holden Caulfield) finds a job in a shooting gallery as a living target.
 After a while, the man falls in love and lives in the gallery with his wife at gunpoint.
-Finally, they give birth to baby, and the shooting range owner wants to use it as another target, too.
+Finally, they give birth to a baby, and the shooting range owner wants to use it as another target, too.
 Disgusted, the family flies off, but there are a lot of other unemployed people to fill their position.

 External links